-SpO 2 Measurement range 0% to 100% Resolution 1% 70% to 100%:±2% (adult/pediatric, non-motion conditions) 70% to 100%:±3% (neonate, non-motion conditions) 70% to 100%:±3% (motion conditions) Note: The Masimo SPO2 sensor for adult/pediatric/ neonate has been validated for motion accuracy in human blood studies on healthy adult volunteers in induced hypoxia studies while performing rubbing and tapping motions at 2 to 4 Hz at an Accuracy amplitude of 1 to 2 cm and a non-repetitive motion between 1 to 5 Hz at an amplitude of 2 to 3 cm in induced hypoxia studies in the range of 70-100% SPO2 against a laboratory co-oximeter and ECG monitor.
+SpO 2 Measurement range 0% to 100% Resolution 1% 70% to 100%:±2% (adult/pediatric, non-motion conditions) 70% to 100%:±3% (neonate, non-motion conditions) 70% to 100%:±3% (motion conditions) Note: The Masimo SPO 2 sensor for adult/pediatric/ neonate has been validate motion accuracy in human blood studies on healthy adult volunteers in induced Accuracy hypoxia studies while performing rubbing and tapping motions at 2 to 4 Hz at a amplitude of 1 to 2 cm and a non-repetitive motion between 1 to 5 Hz at an against a laboratory co-oximeter and ECG monitor.
 1% has been added to the results to account for the effect of fetal hemoglobin.
 This variation equals plus or minus one standard deviation.
 Plus or minus one standard deviation encompasses 68% of the population.
 0% to 69%,unspecified